NordicWayInterchange/interchange/GLOSSARY.md

 over the Improved Interface described in the [specification](https://www.c-roads.eu/).

 ## Delivery
-Deliveries contains a selector that can match to one or more Capabilities thar belong to the same Service Provider, and declares an endpoint for the a client to push messages to.
-The system then routes messages into datastreams dependent on the Capability they match.
+Deliveries contain a selector that can match to one or more Capabilities thar belong to the same Service Provider, and declares an endpoint for the client to push messages to.
+The system then routes messages into data streams dependent on the Capability they match.

 ## Endpoint